15 Indian PMs and Their Decisions That Changed India

 Place of Birth: Prayagraj

-Vishwaath Pratap Singh’s Notable Achievements
+Vishwanath Pratap Singh’s Notable Achievements

-Granted 27% OBC job reservations, empowering 40% of the population.
+• Mandal Commission Implementation: Granted 27% OBC job reservations, empowering 40% of the population.

-Pushed the Bofors probe and enacted the Prevention of Corruption Act.
+• Anti-Corruption Focus: Pushed the Bofors probe and enacted the Prevention of Corruption Act.

 Why It Still Matters Today

-• His decision also triggered a counter-movement that accelerated the BJP’s Ram Mandir campaign in 1990, meaning two of the biggest forces in Indian politics today (OBC mobilisation and Hindutva) both trace their modern political form to decisions made during his 11-month tenure.
+• His decision also triggered a counter-movement that accelerated the BJP’s Ram Mandir campaign in 1990, meaning two of the biggest forces in Indian politics today (OBC mobilisation and Hindutva) both trace their modern political form to decisions made during his 11-month tenure

 Rajiv Gandhi